Ali-Ismail-1/CryptoFiCalculator/README.md

 #### Install django if you do not have it already
 pip install django==3.2.15

-#### Open the folder CryptoFiCalculator and runt he following command to start the server:
+#### Open the folder CryptoFiCalculator and run the following command to start the server:
 python .\manage.py runserver

 #### View the Calculator app using the following url: